JaniR13/NeuralNets/NeuralNets/src/runmodels/ReadMe.txt

 * We need some way to determine the structure of the network, i.e. how many layers and how many nodes per layer, AND number of inputs.

-* We don't yet have the bias node included.
+* We don't yet have the bias node really included.

 * Need to find some way to define the ancestors and descendants of each node - right now, it's a list in the ANNNode class